Juan Mata: 2021–22 season

-Later years
+Galatasaray

-On 8 September 2022, he signed a one-year contract with Turkish Süper Lig team Galatasaray as a free agent, with the option to extend the deal by a further year.
+On 8 September 2022, Mata signed a one-year contract with Turkish Süper Lig team Galatasaray as a free agent, with the option to extend the deal by a further year.
 He made his debut on 24 September, in a friendly match against Istanbulspor and showed an impressive performance.
 He scored his first Süper Lig goal on 28 October after coming on as a second-half substitute against Fatih Karagümrük.
 Mata won the 2022–23 title, with a 4–1 away win against Ankaragücü on 30 May 2023 securing the title two weeks before the end of the season, the 23rd championship in club history.
 On 1 July 2023, it was announced that he left Galatasaray, and a farewell message was published.

+Vissel Kobe

 On 3 September 2023, J1 League club Vissel Kobe announced the signing of Mata, handing him the club's number 64 shirt.
 Mata made just one appearance for the club, coming on as a substitute for the final ten minutes of a 2–0 away loss to Sanfrecce Hiroshima on 16 September; however, he still received a medal as Vissel Kobe were crowned J1 League champions that season.
 On 6 January 2024, Mata's contract with Vissel Kobe expired and he left the club.

+Western Sydney Wanderers

 On 5 September 2024, Mata joined Australian club Western Sydney Wanderers ahead of the new A-League Men season.
 He scored his first goal for the club on 1 January 2025 in a 2–3 loss to Macarthur FC.
 He would only feature for 599 minutes during the season, due to a falling out with head coach Alen Stajcic.

+Melbourne Victory

 On 16 September 2025, Mata joined A-League side Melbourne Victory for the 2025–26 season.
+He scored five goals and provided 13 assists in his debut season, earning the Johnny Warren Medal as the A-League Player of the Year.
+He was also selected in the PFA A-League Team of the Season.

+On 11 September 2026, Mata departed the club following the conclusion of his contract.
+Having already become a stakeholder in the club, Mata also took up a position as chair of Victory's newly established football committee, while considering the next steps in his career from his home in Europe.